dscho/pagefind-xkcd-demo/content/comics/2016-6-20-ai-research.md

 ---
 [Cueball, is gesturing, with his hands held out in front of him, towards a large computer console with several screens, buttons and unreadable text.
 They are talking.
 The computers reply is indicated to come from the console with a zigzag line, rather than the straight lines for Cueball.]

-Cueball: Then you say "More like fartificial intelligence!"
+Cueball: Then you say "More like *fart*ificial intelligence!"

 Computer: Understood.